dam-network/dam-network.github.io/directory.md

 ---
 layout: page
-title: Directory of Discrete Mathematics by Research Groups in Spain
+title: Directory of Spanish Research Groups in Discrete Mathematics
 ---

 This webpage will contain a list of reserach groups in Discrete Mathematics and related areas that are based in Spain.